 What the monitor doesn't have is the two-way communication talk to baby feature that lots of parents think is mandatory.
 While being able to potentially soothe baby from another room can seem useful and some parents use it frequently, not all parents use it as often as they think and some not at all.

 This Angelcare also has the following features:

-This Angelcare has an average EMF reading of 0.77 V/m at 6 ft from the unit.
-This is the lowest reading in the group, which is pretty impressive.
+This Angelcare has an EMF reading of 0.77 V/m at 6 ft from the unit, which is the lowest reading in the group and is pretty impressive.
 To decrease exposure further, we suggest moving the baby unit as far from the crib as possible.